 Next, use the wide end of the makeup sponge and paint the bottom half in your first colour choice, and the top half in the second colour overlapping in the middle.

 Dab the sponge onto the nail and move up and down slightly as you dab to blend the colours.
 Don't forget the sides of the nails.
 The first coat will be very light so repeat the process until you get your desired gradient effect.
 Sponge ombre can get messy, so make sure you have cotton swabs dipped in polish remover to clean up when you're done.
+You can also use peel off liquid glue around your cuticles for an easier clean up.

 After 3 coats of sponging the polish on the nail, you should have a seamless gradient effect.
 Apply the top coat immediately after you sponge the last coat as it helps to blend the colours better.